woliveiras/vite-react-template/README.md

 nvm use
 ```

-Now, we are able to install the application dependencies and start our dev-server with the commands below:
+Now, we can install the application dependencies and start our dev-server with the commands below:

 ```sh
 npm i